 - Extracurricular academic activities.

-Want to find out which skills on a CV are most valued by employers in 2018?
+Want to find out which skills on a CV are most valued by employers?
 Check out this piece and impress every recruiter: 30+ Best Examples of What Skills to Put on a CV (Proven Tips)

-On your CV, include an additional section in which you show off your unquestionable triumphs: things that prove your value as a candidate.
+Include an additional section where you show off your unquestionable triumphs: things that prove your value as a candidate.
+Such as the following:

 - Industry awards